gneu77/rx-signals/docs/rx-signals_start.md

 There are 3 categories making code impure:
 1. mutating input (in case of a class, `this` is implicit input)
 1. accessing (read or mutate) properties that are not part of the input
-1. missing referential transparancy (not returning the same result for the same input)
+1. missing referential transparancy (not returning the same result for the same input, hence non-deterministic code)

 You should never do the first (keep to this and debugging and reasoning about your application becomes trivial)!